pwokk/millie/README.md

 ### millie
 - A base design for native browser audio players.
 - Written in HTML and CSS.
-Built in Microsoft Edge.
+Tested first in Microsoft Edge.

 ### goals:
 - Examine how the native player looks and works in Chrome, Safari, Edge, Firefox, and Opera.